 If you are a kajal lover like us, you would agree that a kajal is an all-rounder make up product.
 For many of us, kajal is the first beauty product we’ve ever used and swear by.
 We have all experimented with it as a thick layer under our waterline, back in college, and were amazed at how it could instantly transform our eyes!

 The real question though, is, can we use kajal as an eyeliner?
-Yes of course, Disguise All Day Gel Kajal is a 2-in-1 formula designed to be used both on your lids as well as on the waterline.
+Yes, of course if it’s the Disguise All Day Gel Kajal we’re referring to which is a 2-in-1 formula designed to be used both on your lids as well as in the waterline.

-Naturally, we all have different eye shapes and you would agree that learning how to apply kajal as an eyeliner for your eye shape is key to acing your makeup look.
+Naturally, we all have different eye shapes.
+And so, you would agree that learning how to apply kajal as an eyeliner for your eye shape is key to acing your makeup look.
 Let’s take a look at how to use kajal as eyeliner for some of the eye shapes.